prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 Uprear'd its head” over the “bound of the horizon”: it is the former rendered in the latter, and the latter created by the former.

-What distinguishes this aesthetic from other theorizations of sublimity in adjacent contexts is the phenomenology of being integrated into a system, opening the possibility of feeling oneself as both part of and crushed by a world-historical, sublime force.
-Daniel Darvay, for example, similarly recognizes Norris’s assumption of a sublime aesthetic in *The Octopus*, but not the extent to which the characters’ senses of agency are simultaneously increased to the same scale through aggregation.
+What distinguishes this aesthetic from similar theorizations of sublimity is the phenomenology of integration into a system, of being both part of and crushed by a world-historical, sublime force.
+Daniel Darvay, for example, recognizes Norris’s assumption of a sublime aesthetic in *The Octopus*, but not the extent to which the characters’ senses of agency are simultaneously increased to the same scale through aggregation.
 Referring to a “naturalist sublime” in